 Frequently asked questions

 If aqua is able to offer you this deal, the offer will specify a personalised credit limit based on aqua's assessment of your situation.
-The minimum limit offered on this card is £250 and aqua does not specify a maximum.
+The minimum limit offered on the card is £250, while the maximum is £1,200.
 Once you've had the card for a while and shown aqua that you're reliable, you may wish to apply for a credit limit increase.

 Each month you must pay at least 1% of your balance at that point or £5.00 – whichever of the two figures is greater.
 So if you had, say, £450.00 outstanding, you'd pay £5.00, and if you had £2,000.00 outstanding, you'd pay £20.00.